hacksparrow/jsonfile-updater/README.md

 Node module for programmatically updating `package.json` and other `.json` files.

+**NOTE**: This package does not create JSON files, it can only edit existing valid JSON files.
+A file with just `{}` is all you need to get started.

 `jsonfile-updater` enforces strict typing.
 Meaning, once a property of a certain type is added in the JSON file, it can be overwritten or set a new value with the same type only.

 Supported types are: boolean, string, number, array, and object.
 Functions are not supported.

 ## Usage